 You don’t become Eric Clapton as soon as you pick up a guitar, you’re not David Beckham the first time you kick a soccer ball.

-If you’re still struggling, check out a few videos of pro skaters performing the move.
-You can see how they do it and try to copy their moves.
+If you’re still struggling, check out a few videos of pro skaters performing the move and tutorials on YouTube.com.

-Once you learn how to Ollie and fully master this skateboard trick, you can turn your hand to other popular tricks.
+Once you learn how to ollie and fully master this skateboard trick, you can turn your hand to other popular tricks.